YujiSugiyama/pico_server/README.md

-# Simple Http Sever with RaspberryPi and ESP32
+# Simple Http and Command Sever with RaspberryPi and ESP32

 ## Raspberry Pi Pico Pin assignment
 <pre>